w3c/trace-context/spec/21-http_header_format_rationale.md

 The specification calls for ordering of values in tracestate.
 This requirement allows better interoperability between tracing vendors.

-A typical distributed trace is clustered - components calling each other are often monitored by the same tracing vendor.
-So information supplied by the tracing system which originated a request will typically be less and less important deeper in a distributed trace.
+A typical <a>distributed trace</a> is clustered - components calling each other are often monitored by the same tracing vendor.
+So information supplied by the tracing system which originated a request will typically be less and less important deeper in a <a>distributed trace</a>.
 Immediate caller's information on the other hand typically is more valuable as it is more likely being monitored by the same tracing vendor.
 Thus, it is logical to move immediate caller's information to the beginning of the `tracestate` list.
 So less important values will be